Andrew Spink QC

 Project Taurus (2015)

-Andrew has been advising on technical issues arising under the pensions legislation (in particular the scope of the definition of “occupational pension scheme”) in the context of the development of a proposed new workplace savings pension vehicle.
+Andrew advised on technical issues arising under the pensions legislation (in particular the scope of the definition of “occupational pension scheme”) in the context of the development of a proposed new workplace savings pension vehicle.

 AB Action Group v Department for Work & Pensions (2013)